 Best Splurge: Our Place The Always Pan

-What We Like: Lightweight, comes with spatula and steamer basket, has a pour spout
+What We Love: Lightweight, comes with spatula and steamer basket, has a pour spout

-What We Don’t Like: Only comes in one size, not dishwasher safe, not oven safe
+What We Don’t Love: Only comes in one size, not dishwasher safe, not oven safe

 This Insta-famous pan is designed to replace eight pieces of traditional cookware, and while we don’t think it quite manages that, the Our Place Always Pan remains an excellent pick.